-I am Associate Professor of Sociology, and faculty affiliate of the Columbia Population Research Center (CPRC), Weatherhead East Asian Institute (WEAI), the Data Science Institute (DSI), the Institute for Social and Economic Research and Policy (ISERP), the China Center for Social Policy, and the Institute of Latin American Studies (ILAS) at Columbia University.
+I am an Associate Professor of Sociology and faculty affiliate of the Columbia Population Research Center (CPRC), the Weatherhead East Asian Institute (WEAI), the Data Science Institute (DSI), the Institute for Social and Economic Research and Policy (ISERP), the China Center for Social Policy, and the Institute of Latin American Studies (ILAS) at Columbia University.

-My research has been funded by grants from the National Science Foundation, the National Institutes of Health (including a K01 Career Development Award), the Russell Sage Foundation, and Chiang Ching-kuo Foundation.
+My research has been funded with grants from the National Science Foundation, the National Institutes of Health (including a K01 Career Development Award), and the Russell Sage Foundation.
 I have also conducted a national survey on migration and families in China, in collaboration with a team of international scholars.

 – Faculty Article Award, Honorable Mention, Section on Sociology of Development, American Sociological Association

 Lu, Yao, Jean Wei-Jun Yeung, Jingming Liu, and Donald J. Treiman.
 2019.
 “Health of Left-behind Children in China: Evidence from Mediation Analysis. ” Chinese Journal of Sociology 5(4):431-452.

 Lu, Yao, Jean Wei-Jun Yeung, Jingming Liu, and Donald J. Treiman.
 2019.
 “Migration and Children's Psychosocial Development in China: When and Why Migration Matters.”
 Social Science Research 77:130-147.

 Qin, Lijian, Wei Wang*, and Yao Lu.
 2018.
 “The Working and Living Conditions of College-educated Rural Migrants in China.”
 Asian Population Studies 14(2):172-193.